-Girl Scouts from across Indiana convened at Indiana’s capitol on February 26 for Girl Scout Day at the Statehouse.
-More than 100 Girl Scouts from Girl Scouts of Central Indiana, Girl Scouts of Kentuckiana, Girl Scouts of Northern Indiana-Michiana, and Girl Scouts of Southwest Indiana spent the day meeting with elected women leaders and participated in a joint resolution ceremony in the House and Senate chambers honoring Girl Scouts in Indiana.
+Girl Scouts from across Indiana will convene at Indiana’s capitol on March 19, 2019 for Girl Scout Day at the Statehouse.
+More than 100 Girl Scouts from Girl Scouts of Central Indiana, Girl Scouts of Greater Chicago and Northwest Indiana, Girl Scouts of Kentuckiana, Girl Scouts of Northern Indiana-Michiana, and Girl Scouts of Southwest Indiana will spend the day meeting with elected women leaders and participating in a joint resolution ceremony in the House and Senate chambers honoring Girl Scouts in Indiana.

 Ninety percent of Americans believe out-of-school programs like Girl Scouts play an important role in helping girls succeed.
 Girl Scouts from across the state are reinforcing this belief by encouraging our state leaders to interact with the next generation of leaders at Girl Scout Day at the Statehouse.

 Registration for this event will open on Wednesday, January 23, at 9 a.m.
 Watch our homepage for registration information as the event gets closer.